The New Uniform Residential Loan Application

 What Employers Need to Know

-The Uniform Residential Loan Application (URLA) is a standardized document that has been approved by the Federal Housing Finance Agency, for use by lenders accepting residential mortgage loan applications in the United States.
-While the current form has been in use for over two decades, the use of a newly designed format will be mandatory, beginning March 1, 2021.
+The Uniform Residential Loan Application (URLA) is a standardised document that has been approved by the Federal Housing Finance Agency, for use by lenders accepting residential mortgage loan applications in the United States.
+While the current form has been in use for over two decades, the use of a newly designed format will be mandatory, beginning 1 March 2021.
 What are the changes?
 Why were they made?
 How will the substantial URLA revision impact home buyers?
-The following information will answer these questions for organizations whose employees will require a mortgage to relocate into or within the U.S.
+The following information will answer these questions for organisations whose employees will require a mortgage to relocate into or within the US

 Why was the URLA redesigned?